UEFA EURO 2024 qualifying: Matchday 6 preview | European Qualifiers

 Article body

-Erling Haaland will be hungry to add to his Norway goals tally in the European Qualifiers on Tuesday, after surprise package Armenia look to bolster their bid to reach UEFA EURO 2024.
+Erling Haaland will be hungry to add to his Norway goals tally in the European Qualifiers on Tuesday, while Luciano Spalletti takes charge of his first home match as Italy coach.

 Matchday 6 fixtures and results